CelestialBoon/celestialboon.github.io/docs/media/2021-06-21-cutie-marks.md

 Conversely, in humankind such a realization is usually more tentative and more fleeting, and often requires community intervention to stick.
 In order to participate in a society, the individual needs feedback during their life, particularly the most developmental periods, in order to feel understood, validated, and to better fit the role that they are to take; this includes a landmark-setting for specific achievements in life, for the events that are very testing and that transform us into more mature individuals, which are socially organized in many indigenous communities as initiation rites, and which are instead a very solitary affair for most people in Western/globalized society.

-In this sense, with cutie marks FiM embodies a more idealized and streamlined form of our life structure; on both sides of the screen we have individuals with predestinies, but in FiM this is made manifest with ample visual clarity and very little room for misinterpretation, both to the individual AND to society (so to leave no room for disagreement), while in a human's life this path is ripe for confusion, missed cues, conflicts with other people and general path-straying.
+In this sense, with cutie marks FiM embodies a more idealized and streamlined form of our life structure; on both sides of the screen we have individuals with predestinies, but in FiM this is made manifest with ample visual clarity and very little room for misinterpretation, both to the individual <i>and</i> to society (so to leave no room for disagreement), while in a human's life this path is ripe for confusion, missed cues, conflicts with other people and general path-straying.
 For us people, it is most clear that *it takes a village to raise a child*, because the child needs the guidance, the validation, and the love the village can offer in order to grow into their own innate talents.

 Looking at it from this lens, FiM offers a compensation from the recent balkanization and de-spiritualization of human life paths, in that a pony is able to find clear and time-sensitive validation of their talents without the support structure a spiritually-sensitive community can offer.